 - Visit Your Dentist

-It is important that you visit a North Phoenix dentist if the pain persists.
+It is important that you visit a dentist Cave Creek if the pain persists.
 In some cases, only a medical professional can help treat the problem, so visit your dentist as soon as you notice the pain.